[ Printer Friendly Version ] [ Report Abuse ]

 Background: Font color:

 Potter slammed the door closed.
-Heart ricocheting inside my chest cavity, I slumped against the wall with a huge exhale of relief.
+Heart ricocheting inside my chest cavity, I slumped against the wall and let out a huge exhale of relief.

-"That was cutting it close," I heard Aidan murmur, but I couldn't tell where is voice was coming from, as I had been blinded by the new light of the hallway.
+"That was cutting it close," I heard Aidan murmur, but I couldn't tell where his voice was coming from, because immediately upon entering the hallway I had been blinded by the new, piercing light inside.
 Arrgghhh.
-I rubbed my eyes with the backs of my hand in a poor attempt at soothing my angry corneas.
+I rubbed my eyes furiously with the backs of my hand to soothe my angry corneas, fairly certain that the action made me look like a confused, ginger mole rat.

-Finally, my vision restored itself and hallelujah I could see again.
-My eyes flicked quickly over my surroundings, taking everything in: a long, brassy expanse of wooden hallway, which cleaved in to two branches at the end.
-One branch led to the street exit, which Dom had taken the Minister through, and the other went deeper into the bowels of the Ministry, into more branches, more hallways, more rooms.
+Gradually, my vision restored itself and hallelujah I could see again.
+My eyes flicked quickly over my surroundings as I struggled to orient myself.
+A long brassy expanse of hallway stretched out before us, cleaving in to two branches at the end.
+From Potter's drawing, I automatically knew that one branch led to the street exit outside, to which Dom had taken the Minister, and the other went deeper into the bowels of the Ministry, into more branches, more hallways, more rooms.

-Annnnd then there was Aidan's face, peering into mine at far too close a proximity.
+And then there was Aidan's face, looming into my vision as he peered at me from far too close a proximity.
 His blue eyes were wide and round, one eyebrow cocked in concentrated alarm.

 "You okay?
 Aggy?
 Aggy?"

-I took a deep breath and did my best to ignore Potter's hazel gaze, which was fixed, unmoving, on me.
-My fingers hastily fumbled in my pocket for my own gold coin the mate to the one I'd stuck on Vespertine.
-It was time to start Phrase Three.
+I took a deep breath and did my best to ignore Potter's hazel gaze, which was fixed, unwavering, on me.
+My brain was ticking off all the steps of our plan, processing what we'd done so far, grappling with what must come next.
+Frantically, my fingers hastily fumbled in my pocket for my own gold coin the mate to the one I'd stuck on Vespertine.
+It was time for Phrase Three.

-And then, all of a sudden, Vespertine's face flickered on to the shiny surface of the coin.
-Her features, normally haughty and pointed, were now drawn with panic.
+And then, all of a sudden, Vespertine's face was flickering onto the shiny surface of the coin.
+Her features, normally haughty and pointed, were drawn with panic.

-There was a long pause as Vespertine waited, expectant and a little confused, for me to reply.
-God.
-Even my encounters with the people who want to kill me are awkward.
+There was a long pause as I struggled with what to say, and Vespertine waited, expectant and a little bemused, for me to reply.
+Merlin.
+Even my encounters with the people who wanted to kill me were awkward.

 "Um, yeah.
-Me," I declared.
-My eyes flitted to James and Aidan, who were standing next to me, there for support, staunch and stoic and ready to help.
+Me," I finally declared.
+My eyes flitted to James and Aidan, who were standing next to me for support, staunch and stoic and ready to help.
 I felt my confidence swell.
 "It's me.
 I was responsible for the blackout."

-"Cut the crap, Vespertine," I suddenly snapped, and Potter's eyebrow quirked upwards.
+"Cut the crap, Vespertine," I suddenly snapped, and in the corner of my vision I saw Potter's left eyebrow quirk upwards.
 "I have every right to meddle, seeing as you recently just got me convicted as a felon.
-And I know what you're planning to do tonight and... and..
+And I know what you're planning to do tonight and... and...
 I beat you to it.
 I have the Minister.
-And if you want to see him, you'll have to find me."
+If you want to see him, you'll have to find me."

 "Because you have something I want," I replied, triumphant.
 "And I'm willing to propose a trade."